Grandma’s potato au gratin recipe is a Christmas classic for a reason: it’s a crispy, creamy side dish that goes pretty well with everything.

 So what makes this simple side such a health standout?

-- It’s loaded in vegetables.
+1. It’s loaded with vegetables.
 I’m talking polyphenol-packed bitter greens, hearty, flavorful leeks, and fiber-rich cauliflower…all in a creamy, delicious sauce.

 Honestly, this is filling and balanced enough to be a complete meal all by itself.
 Just serve it with a green salad, and you’ve got a simple weeknight dinner.